 Position figures and tables at the tops and bottoms of columns.
 Avoid placing them in the middle of columns.
-Large figures and tables may span across both columns.
-Figure captions should be centered below the figures; table captions should be centered above.
+Large figures and tables my span across both columns.
+Figure captions should be below the figures; table captions should be above the tables.
 Avoid placing figures and tables before their first mention in the text.
 Use the abbreviation "Fig. 1," even at the beginning of a sentence.

 Figure axis labels are often a source of confusion.
-Use words rather than symbols.
-For example, write "Magnetization," or "Magnetization, M," not just "M." Put units in parentheses.
+Try to use words rather than symbols.
+As an example, write the quantity "Magnetization," or "Magnetization, M," not just "M." Put units in parentheses.
 Do not label axes only with units.
-In the example, write "Magnetization (A/m)" or "Magnetization (A $^{\rm th}$)."
+In the example, write "Magnetization (A/m)" or "Magnetization (A m^1)," not just "A/m."
 Do not label axes with a ratio of quantities and units.
 For example, write "Temperature (K)," not "Temperature/K."

 Multipliers can be especially confusing.
-Write "Magnetization (kA/m)" or "Magnetization (10^3 A/m)."
+Write "Magnetization (kA/m)" or "Magnetization $(10^3 A/m)$."
+Do not write "Magnetization $(A/m) \ge 1000$ " because the reader would not know whether the top axis label in Fig. 1 meant 15 000 A/m of 0.015 A/m.
 Figure labels should be legible, about 10-point type.